-A Reader Question:
+A Reader Questions:

 Chuck roast is a great piece of meat for the smoker.
 It's typically tougher and fattier than most people want for grilling, but when it's cooked for extended periods it becomes tender and juicy.

 After browning, it was simmered on the stove top in a small amount of water for a few hours.
 Mom's chuck roast literally melted in your mouth and was always delicious!
 Forgive me for reminiscing.
-That's not smoking, is it...
+That's not smoking, is it.

 Remove any remaining pockets of fat, then shred it with a couple of forks, or just chop it up with a big, sharp knife.

 You can add a bit of your favorite bbq sauce to the shredded chuck if you want, or serve it on the side.
 This makes killer sandwiches!